pdn4kd/dispatch_scheduler/README.md

 start and end time (in UTC), the name of the target list(?), and and others.
 I'm going to put the docstring from the weighting funtion in, among other things.
 Still in formulation.
+*This is innacurate, but a useful template -- pdn4kd

 Each target that was observed will have a a file titled NAME.txt, which includes a single line header of the columns, and each row after being a successful observation.
 The first observation line is just an initialization, and should not be considered.
 (An observable object with 0 successful observations will have 2 lines in its output file)